City Sushi: Plot

-Butters is distributing flyers for a newly opened Japanese restaurant named City Sushi.
+Butters is distributing flyers for a newly opened Japanese restaurant named City Sushi, though nobody seems interested.
 He gives one to Tuong Lu Kim, the owner of the Chinese restaurant City Wok.
-Enraged at the prospect of a Japanese restaurant next to his, Lu Kim enters the establishment and gets in a fight with the owner, a Japanese man named Junichi Takayama.
+Enraged at the prospect of a Japanese restaurant next to his, Lu Kim enters the establishment and gets in a fight with the owner, a Japanese man named Junichi Takayama (the same one from "HumancentiPad").
 Butters is blamed for the incident by the police who claim he started an "Asian turf war".
 After Butters is grounded and sent to his room, Linda wonders what is wrong with him.
 Stephen, after dismissing the idea that either of them are the issue, decides that Butters must have mental problems so they take him to therapy.
 The psychiatrist, Dr. Janus, misdiagnoses Butters with multiple personality disorder, even though Butters is clearly just a child using his imagination, including playing as a firefighter, supervillain, detective and truck driver.
 When questioning Butters, it becomes apparent that Dr. Janus ironically has multiple personality disorder himself which severely confuses and frightens Butters.

 Meanwhile, Lu Kim is further infuriated that everyone in South Park is lumping Chinese and Japanese together, such as the town naming its Chinatown "Little Tokyo".
 He concocts a plan to get rid of Takayama by first faking a truce and then publicly humiliating him at the school by displaying old stock photos of the atrocities Japan committed against China during the Second Sino-Japanese War (such as the Nanjing Massacre) and a chart that greatly exaggerates the country's rate of suicides.
 Lu Kim later makes an apology to Takayama, proposing a new peace between the two restaurants by throwing an "Asian Diversity Festival".
 Against his better judgement, Takayama agrees.
 Lu Kim leaves Takayama a note telling him to come to the top of what Lu Kim calls the "Tower of Peace" where he really intends to murder Takayama and make it look like a suicide which would not arouse suspicion, due to the stereotype behind it.